 "Let's glory in the fact that Britain can still hold a pageant that will wow the world," the paper's editorial said.

 "That two people from such diverse backgrounds can marry without eyebrows being raised is testimony to how class in Britain has changed in a few decades," it added.

-William's mother was laid to rest in Westminster Abbey, the venue of Friday's wedding, after her death in a Paris car crash in 1997.
+The funeral for William's mother was held in Westminster Abbey, the venue of Friday's wedding, after her death in a Paris car crash in 1997.

 A picture of the couple taken by Diana's favourite photographer, Mario Testino, dominated the front pages of three newspapers: the Sun, the Mirror and the Daily Express.

 The photograph was released along with the wedding programme, in which the couple said they were "delighted that you are able to join us in celebrating what we hope will be one of the happiest days of our lives."